hermann-wenninger/helsinky_new_course/part0/ex5.md

-# display: The user-browser -server interaction of the SPA
+# display: The user-browser-server interaction of the SPA

 ```mermaid
 sequenceDiagram